space-cadet/yt-mcp/README.md

 - This can happen if tokens are already expired
 - The command will still clean up local authentication state
 - You can safely re-authenticate after this error

+**Transcript functionality not working**
+- **"ModuleNotFoundError: No module named 'youtube_transcript_api'"**:
+  - Install the Python package: `pip install youtube-transcript-api`
+  - If using conda/virtual environment, ensure the package is installed in that environment
+  - Set `PYTHON_PATH` environment variable to point to the correct Python executable
+- **Empty transcript results**:
+  - Some videos don't have transcripts available
+  - Try different videos to verify the functionality is working
+  - Check if the video has closed captions enabled
+- **"Failed to start Python process"**:
+  - Verify Python is installed and accessible
+  - Set `PYTHON_PATH` to the full path of your Python executable
+  - Example: `"PYTHON_PATH": "/Users/username/miniconda3/bin/python"`

 **MCP server not responding**
 - Verify Node.js version is 18.0.0 or higher